davidmeredith/devsGuidebook/devGuidebook.md

 ·       [https://martinfowler.com/eaaCatalog/specialCase.html](https://martinfowler.com/eaaCatalog/specialCase.html)

-- Algebraic Data Types (ADTs) are generally either ‘Sum Types’ or ‘Product Types’ and are excellent for representing multiple special cases, including multiple error states.
+- ADTs include ‘Sum Types’ or ‘Product Types’ and are excellent for representing multiple special cases, including multiple error states.

 [top](#Table-Of-Contents)

 #### Error Handling in Functional Programming – error monads such as Either and Validated

 In functional languages monads are widely used to chain a sequence of function calls into a clean ‘happy path’.
-This is also known as ‘functional composition’ or 'effect orientated' programming.
+This is also known as ‘functional composition’.
 A core tenant of functional approaches is to produce more declarative and expressive code over classical imperative approaches which usually interleave error handling with the happy path.
 In functional approaches, you define ‘what to do’ with functions, not ‘how to do it’ as with imperative approaches.

 An `Either` monad wraps either a result type or an error type, but not both, typically (`Either<LeftError, RightSuccess>`).
 Note that Rust is opposite, where left is success and right is error.
 An instance of a monad is passed between functions in a call chain.
 Wrapping errors within the ‘monadic context’ allows the functional call chain to be composed without polluting and breaking the chain with exceptions and error handling code.
 If a function returns a LeftError wrapped in the Either, subsequent functions in the chain will short-circuit and will simply return the erroneous Either.
 This continues until the end of the call chain is reached.